Event focus is Odessa’s Black history

 He urged all people to attend and said that this type of event is a good starting point for understanding.

-Collins spoke about stories he heard from his grandparents and said that when people tell stories, it adds humanity back into the history.
+Collins talked about stories he heard from his grandparents and said that when people tell stories, it adds humanity back into the history.

 He hopes to contribute in a similar way.